 Infinity uses organic Keratin hair proteins like most other hair fibers – the fibers attach themselves to your hair.
 For this, it’s almost essential to purchase the additional fiber locking spray, which although isn’t particularly expensive it does add another expense.
 It also makes things a little more difficult to apply your hair, as you’ll need to use the spray to ensure it’s attached to your hair properly.

 Infinity also comes with the option of buying a few extra products that can help increase the appearance of your hair.
 They have a Fiber Locking Spray and a Pump Applicator, which help the fibers to become attached to your scalp for a longer period of time.

 Overall, this is another good option for a hair fiber if you’re looking for an alternative to Toppik and Caboki.
 It definitely gets the job done, which is all you can ask from a hair fiber.

-- INSTANTLY GET THICKER LOOKING HAIR: Infinity Hair Fibers Medium Brown instantly helps cover up thinning hair or cover bald spots for those who suffer with hair loss
+- THICKER HAIR: Hair fibers helps cover up thinning hair or bald spots for those who suffer the hair loss.

 Nanogen brand themselves as “the UK’s number 1 expert in getting thicker hair”, so it would seem that you can have faith in their product.
 Of course, this is coming directly from them, so we’ll need to do a little research to find out more about the product.